HDFGroup/h5serv/docs/Types/index.rst

 is used for each data element.
 Any values that are assigned that exceed that length will be truncated.

-To specify a fixed length string, create a JSON object with class, cset, strpad, and strsize keys (see definitions of these keys below).
+To specify a fixed length string, create a JSON object with class, charSet, strPad, and length keys (see definitions of these keys below).

 *Note:* Current only the ASCII character set is supported.